Valerie-Hanoka/PyNeQL/README.rst

-PyNeQL: a module fore Named Entity Query on SPARQL endpoints
+PyNeQL: a module for searching Named Entity on SPARQL endpoints
 ===========================================================

+*In development*

 Linked Data is the global database of the World Wide Web.
 One can query those linked databases by sending SPARQL queries to different endpoints.